JimHagan/otel-workshop/Part_3-Building-Spans.md

 	...
 }
 ```
+## Your task
+Read the message from the developer so that you can update the code in the `shippingservice/main.go` file.
+After you have updated the environment, head back to New Relic to see how the data coming in from the distributed trace has changed.
+Document your findings.

 ## Moving forward in the workshop
 Once you have identified the benefit(s) of including spans, be sure to document your process.
 When that is done, you are ready to move onto the next excercise in this workshop [Part 4: Adding Span Attributes](Part_4-Span-Attributes.md)